Complete Guide to Credit Report Disputes

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Lenders look at your credit score to determine if you are eligible to borrow money and how much borrowing will cost.
+Lenders look at your credit score to determine if you're eligible to borrow money and how much borrowing will cost.
 Potential employers also look at credit histories, and so do insurance companies when setting premiums.
+It's crucial that your credit report reflects accurate information because these reports are used to determine your credit score.

 In this article